Sofia Jamora Stuns In Neon Orange Bikini In New Instagram Pics

 Her location was left a mystery as she didn’t provide a geotag for the update.

-So far, the update has garnered over 147,700 times in the first four hours since it went live, and the comments section was filled with positive messages for the sensation.
+So far, the update has garnered more than 147,700 times in the first four hours since it went live, and the comments section was filled with positive messages for the sensation.

 “D*mn sis u look good,” gushed an admirer.